 Figure 13.
 Loading Cloud Runtime

-Open the client app in Xcode to run your app with a Bluemix Cloud Runtime.
+Open the client app in Xcode to run your app with an IBM Cloud Runtime.

 You can now switch between running your client app locally and remotely by changing the Connected to: field on the client app.
-This is helpful for quickly testing code changes before you deploy to Bluemix.
+This is helpful for quickly testing code changes before you deploy to IBM Cloud.

 Figure 14.
 Connected To